 The Prairyerth logo was designed by Melinda Perrin in pen and ink based on a diagram from the Conservation Research Institute.
 It represents

 how deep our roots grow in the rich soil of the Earth.

 Won't you join us?

-There are two operating circles in two geogrphic locations: the Prairie Circle of the Midwest, headquartered in the Chicago area; and the Beyond the Pines or Pine Bush Circle in upstate New York, headquartered in Scotia.
-A third circle is in the process of forming in the Madison, Wisconsin area.
+There are two operating circles in two geogrphic locations: the Prairie Circle of the Midwest, headquartered in the Chicago area; and the Mohawk Circle in upstate New York, headquartered in Schenectady County.
 For more information on membership, see the By-Laws page.
 Membership forms can be found on a subpage to: "All Are Welcome".